SAP-samples/ui5-typescript-walkthrough/steps/04/README.md

 ### webapp/view/App.view.xml \(New\)

 We create a new folder called `view` inside the `webapp` folder.
-This folder will hold all your XML view files.
+This folder will hold all our XML view files.
 Inside the `view` folder, we create a new file called `App.view.xml`.
 In OpenUI5, the root node of an XML view is the `<mvc:View>` tag.
 To use this tag, we need to declare the XML namespace `mvc`, which corresponds to the `sap.ui.core.mvc` namespace.
 This namespace provides classes for creating and working with views and other Model-View-Controller \(MVC\) assets.
 Additionally, we declare the default XML namespace to the `sap.m` namespace.
 This namespace contains the majority of OpenUI5's UI assets, including the `Text` control that we want to use with our view.

 Inside the `<mvc:View>` tag, we add the `<Text>` tag from the default XML namespace.
 This `<Text>` tag represents the text control that will be displayed on the view.
 We set the `text` attribute of the `<Text>` tag to "Hello World".
 This will display the text "Hello World" on the view.